 Favorite quote from the author:

 Did you know there is more than enough wealth in the world to bring an end to poverty?
-But yet millions of people are living on just one or two dollars a day.
-And tragically, about 18,000 children die of malnutrition daily.
+Yet millions of people are living on just one or two dollars a day.
+And, tragically, about 18,000 children die of malnutrition daily.

-Sachs reveals that poverty is a complex problem and the reasons for it are highly individual to each country.
+Sachs reveals that poverty is a complex problem.
+The reasons for it are highly individual to each country.
 But the good news is that helping countries affected by extreme poverty can be done, as long as developmental aid can be invested wisely.

 Here are 3 of the greatest lessons I’ve learned from this book: